-(a) The Board is authorized to provide federal Clean Vessel Act funds made available through the U.S. Fish and Wildlife Service, Sport Fish and Wildlife Restoration Program in the form of grants in accordance with ORS 830.150(2) (a), for the construction, rehabilitation or replacement of Vessel Waste Collection Systems to include but not limited to boat pumpout, porta potty dump stations, floating restrooms and related support facilities.
+(a) The Board is authorized to provide federal Clean Vessel Act funds made available through the U.S. Fish and Wildlife Service, Sport Fish and Wildlife Restoration Program in the form of grants in accordance with ORS 830.150(2)(a), for the construction, rehabilitation or replacement of Vessel Waste Collection Systems to include but not limited to boat pumpout, porta potty dump stations, floating restrooms and related support facilities.

 (b) Federal Clean Vessel Act funds are provided to the Board contingent on availability and approval by the U.S. Fish and Wildlife Service.
-Federal Clean Vessel Act funds require at least a 25 percent non-federal match of funds that is generally provided by the Board.
-All participants must agree to comply with any and all federal funding requirements.
+Federal Clean Vessel Act funds require at least a 25% non-federal match of funds that is generally provided by the Board.
+All participants must agree to comply with any and all federal funding requirements including but not limited to compliance with the Single Audit Act federal OMB Circular A-128.